MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code-costs.md

 - *Evaluate your requirements*: Understand the specific needs of your workload, including the coding languages and frameworks that you're using.
 Consider any dependencies or integrations with other systems.

-- *Consider compatibility*: Ensure that the operating system that you choose is compatible with your coding languages, frameworks, and any third-party libraries or tools that you rely on.
+- *Consider compatibility*: Ensure the operating system you choose is compatible with your coding languages, frameworks, and any third-party libraries or tools you use.
 Check the documentation and community support for the operating system to ensure that it has good compatibility with your technology stack.

 - *Assess functionality*: Determine if the alternative operating system supports the same or similar functionality as your current operating system.
 Evaluate whether it provides the necessary features and capabilities that your workload requires.